kevyJose/AVC-Project_ENGR101/README.md

 5. - [x] Oragnise team meetings (to be continued throughout project) for extra discussion of project direction, issues or any other point to be raised regarding progress.
 6. - [x] Begin individual time management logs.

 Challenges / conflicts of this week:
 - SFML issues causing problems with getting ready for project.
 - Lee facing issues with his setup/installation; waiting on him to FINISH.

+    - SFML issues causing problems with getting ready for project.
+    - Lee facing issues with his setup/installation; waiting on him to FINISH.

 Due this week:
     - AVC project plan.